 Over the last few weeks, there have been discussions about what makes a deck building game and which games are the “go-to” deck-builders of choice.
 With this genre of game, players usually start with a set of cards, often quite weak or underpowered.
 As each game progresses, they acquire new cards, discard spent ones and upgrade their deck.
 This then allows them to face battles or perform conquests and come out on top.
 It is the cards themselves that are the game, rather than a vehicle to allow a game to be played.
 In this feature, six Zatu bloggers summarise their favourite “pure” deck building games.
 Whether you’re new to the genre or looking for your next favourite, read on for our recommendations.

-I’ve always been partial to a deck builder, but I arrived a bit late to the party.
-I skipped out on Dominion and started with the deck builder combo games, my absolute favourite of which is Thunderstone Quest.
-It is a deck-building dungeon crawl which will have you starting with a deck of lowly adventurers and some basic equipment and finishing up with a band of heroes who are all bedazzled in fancy amulets and resplendent armour.
+I’m always partial to a deck builder, but I arrived a bit late to the party.
+I skipped out on Dominion and started with the deck builder combo games, my absolute favourite is Thunderstone Quest.
+It's a deck-building dungeon crawl that will have you starting with a deck of lowly adventurers, some basic equipment, and finishing up with a band of heroes who are all bedazzled in fancy amulets and resplendent armour.

-The dungeon is a grid of tiles,is packed full of monsters.
+The dungeon is packed full of monsters.
 Once you have enough heroes, weapons, and equipment in your hand, you can head off to the dungeon to earn your glory.
-Fighting monsters can earn you exotic treasures, which give you new abilities as well as XP boosts to help you level up your heroes.
-You may also uncover a guardian key, which is how you summon the final boss and finish the game.
+Fighting monsters can earn you exotic treasures.
+You may uncover a guardian key, which allows you to summon the final boss and finish the game.

-Thunderstone Quest is a very thematic game.
+Thunderstone Quest is a thematic game.
 Taking too many wounds will reduce your hand size, making you less effective in combat.
 This means there is a real risk-reward choice to be made while you are playing.
-If you rush into the dungeon too early, you may end up worse-for-wear with nothing to show for it other than cuts, bruises and perhaps a festering wound.
+If you rush into the dungeon too early, you may end up worse-for-wear with nothing to show for it other than cuts, bruises, and perhaps a festering wound.
 To succeed in the dungeon requires the right equipment and this makes you engage with the deck building side of the game.
-It is a great game to play and I’ve not even mentioned the campaign mode or expansion that gives you an option to play it co-operatively.
-It is definitely worth a look.
+It's a great game to play and I’ve not even mentioned the campaign mode or expansion that gives you an option to play it co-operatively.
+It's definitely worth a look.

 I enjoy a game with an element of deck building.
 As a gameplay mechanic, I find it quite engaging.
 I like the customisation aspect it offers to your game experience.
 You can build a deck to suit your style of play, or a particular strategy.
 It's also rewarding to discover a particularly good card combination and see it play out, or realise you've built an efficient engine that is helping you storm ahead.